Rutgers vs. Illinois NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Rutgers and its opponents have gone over the current 42.5-point total in three of six games (50%) this season.
+- Rutgers has combined with its opponents to put up more than 42.5 points in three of six games this season.

+- Illinois' games have gone over 42.5 points in three of eight chances this season.

-- The two teams combine to score 42.1 points per game, 0.4 less than the total in this contest.
+- The combined points per game average of the two teams, 42.1, is 0.4 points fewer than Saturday's over/under.

-- The 46.4 points per game these two squads have surrendered to opponents this season are 3.9 more than the 42.5 total in this contest.
+- The 46.4 points per game these two squads have allowed their opponents to score this season are 3.9 more than the 42.5 over/under in this contest.

 - The Scarlet Knights and their opponents have scored an average of 49.8 points per game in 2021, 7.3 more than Saturday's total.